Sal Khan: Awards

-In 2016, Khan received the fourth-highest civilian award of the Republic of India, the Padma Shri, from the President of India.
+In 2012, Khan received the American Academy of Achievement Golden Plate Award for public service.
+In 2014, Khan received the 19th Annual Heinz Award in the Human Condition category.
+In 2016, Khan received the Padma Shri, the fourth-highest civilian award of the Republic of India, from the President of India.

-On May 27, 2021, Khan received an honorary Doctor of Laws degree from Harvard University.
+In 2021, Khan received an honorary Doctor of Laws degree from Harvard University and an honorary degree of Doctor of Humane Letters from Dartmouth College.
+On May 11, 2025, Khan received an honorary Doctor of Humane Letters degree from Carnegie Mellon University.

 Recognition

 In 2010, the Bill and Melinda Gates Foundation became one of the academy's biggest supporters.
-In 2012 Khan was named one of TIME's 100 most influential people in the world (Time 100).
-Bill Gates has said; "I've used Khan Academy with my kids, and I'm amazed at the breadth of Sal's subject expertise and his ability to make complicated topics understandable."
+Bill Gates has said: "I've used Khan Academy with my kids, and I'm amazed at the breadth of Sal's subject expertise and his ability to make complicated topics understandable."

+In 2012, Khan was named one of Time's 100 most influential people in the world (Time 100).
+In the same year, he was featured on the cover of Forbes, with the tagline "The $1 Trillion Opportunity."

 Personal life

 Khan is married to physician Umaima Marvi.
 The couple live with their children in Mountain View, California.
 Khan's first child, a son, suffered from childhood epilepsy, which he later outgrew, but the experience had lasting effects for the family to realize what was important in life.

 Khan has said about his beliefs:

 "If you believe in trying to make the best of the finite number of years we have on this planet (while not making it any worse for anyone else), think that pride and self-righteousness are the cause of most conflict and negativity, and are humbled by the vastness and mystery of the Universe, then I'm the same religion as you."

-Khan played the guitar during his childhood.
+Khan played the guitar in his childhood.